seokjuchung/OpenSamples/notes.md

     1. TODO: Figure out cut values
         1. Look at distribution?
 Fixed size, need reference wire/time range with respect to neutrino vertex
         2. Event by event: Take min/max of wire/time tick after removing low energy depostions (`cateogory`: other) $\rightarrow$ This seems more reliable

+# 2025-12-30: Preprocessing data with given labels - execution
+1. Procedure (per event)
+    1. Take neutrino interaction
+    1. Remove `category`: other
+    1. Look at min/max wire/timetick on plane2
+    1. Save square region of wire data to separate array
+        1. Do downsizing?
+Look what other studies using uB open data did
+            * The sparsePIX paper used 6 times downsizing with 10/100 cutoff as given from the notebook